deployment-academy/deployment-academy.github.io/content/posts/devsecops/cockroachdb-vault-pki-certmanager.md

 vault secrets enable -path=roach/pki pki
 ```

-Note that we enable a backend that identifies the CockroachDB purpose by its path.
-That’s a questionable decision.
-I don’t get into too much detail about how to organize the PKI backends.
-But this setup will be enough to ensure access segregation at the level we want using Vault policies in this tutorial.

 Let's tune the backend to set the max TTL for certificates to 1 year instead of the default 30 days.

 ```shell